ChristianZimpelmann/christianzimpelmann.github.io/_pages/ongoing-research.md

 </details>

-### The Distribution of Ambiguity Attitudes | [Hans-Martin von Gaudecker](https://www.wiwi.uni-bonn.de/gaudecker){:target="\_blank"} and [Axel Wogrolly](https://www.linkedin.com/in/axel-wogrolly-1b528696/){:target="\_blank"}
+### The Distribution and Relevance of Ambiguity Attitudes | [Hans-Martin von Gaudecker](https://www.wiwi.uni-bonn.de/gaudecker){:target="\_blank"} and [Axel Wogrolly](https://www.linkedin.com/in/axel-wogrolly-1b528696/){:target="\_blank"}

 <details>
     <summary>
       Abstract |
-      <a  href="https://docs.iza.org/dp15712.pdf" role="button" target="_blank">Working Paper</a> |
+      <a  href="https://www.crctr224.de/research/discussion-papers/archive/dp272" role="button" target="_blank">Working Paper</a> |
       <a  href="https://www.wiwi.uni-bonn.de/gaudecker/_static/ambiguity-attitudes-online-appendix.pdf" role="button" target="_blank">Online Appendix</a> |
       <a  href="https://github.com/ChristianZimpelmann/replication-ambig-beliefs" role="button" target="_blank">Replication Package</a>
     </summary>
     This paper analyzes the stability and distribution of ambiguity attitudes using a broad population sample.
-Using high-powered incentives, we collected six waves of data on ambiguity attitudes about financial markets---our main application---and climate change.
-Estimating a structural stochastic choice model, we obtain three individual-level parameters: Ambiguity aversion, likelihood insensitivity, and the magnitude of decision errors.
-These parameters are very heterogeneous in the population.
-At the same time, they are stable over time and largely stable across domains.
-We summarize heterogeneity in these three dimensions using a discrete classification approach with four types.
-Each group makes up 20-30% of the sample.
-One group comes close to the behavior of expected utility maximizers.
-Two types are characterized by high likelihood insensitivity; one of them is ambiguity averse and the other ambiguity seeking.
-Members of the final group have large error parameters; robust conclusions about their ambiguity attitudes are difficult.
+Using six waves of data, a structural stochastic choice model yields three individual-level parameters: ambiguity aversion, ambiguity-induced insensitivity, and the magnitude of decision errors.
+These parameters are heterogeneous across individuals, but stable over time and across the domains of financial markets and climate change.
+We summarize heterogeneity using a discrete classification approach with four types.
+We label these types as being near ambiguity neutral, ambiguity-averse, ambiguity-seeking, or erratic.
 Observed characteristics vary between groups in plausible ways.
-Ambiguity types predict risky asset holdings in the expected fashion, even after controlling for many covariates.
+Ambiguity types predict risky asset allocation, even after controlling for covariates.
 </details>

 ### Beliefs and Portfolio Choice in a Representative Population